mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ```

 !!! note "Info"
-    Please note that if the limit constraints are set to `minDiffAngle = -2π` and `maxDiffAngle = 2π` for the corresponding branch, JuliGrid will omit the corresponding inequality constraint.
+    Please note that if the limit constraints are set to `minDiffAngle = -2π` and `maxDiffAngle = 2π` for the corresponding branch, JuliaGrid will omit the corresponding inequality constraint.

 By employing the [`updateBus!`](@ref updateBus!) and [`updateBranch!`](@ref updateBranch!) functions, users have the ability to modify these constraints:
 ```@example acopf